rezamarzban/AI-Hello/README.md

 "python3 predict.py"

+Or:

+"python3 predict-PIL.py"

+The "predict.py" and "predict-PIL.py" do same work, But the first use OpenCV library to processing images and the second use PIL library to processing images.

 Also "neurons-model" Linux executable binary file for arm64 devices is available at Releases section, After download simply run:

 "./neurons-model"